ORDS vs C# for REST APIs: Which is Easier? (Side-by-Side Comparison)

 Spoiler: ORDS is crazy simple for the basics.
-Let me show you a side-by-side comparison using the same use case — managing a Country table — and without diving into security (we’ll ignore auth and tokens, and we'll just focus on the REST experience).
+Let me show you a side-by-side comparison using the same use case — managing a Country table — without diving into security (we'll ignore auth and tokens and just focus on the REST experience).

 Use Case